-Natalie Hall is Fulton County Commissioner of District 4, which encompasses the heart of Atlanta, downtown, Midtown, Old 4th Ward, and neighborhoods west of downtown Atlanta to Fulton Industrial Boulevard.
+Natalie Hall is Fulton County Commissioner of District 4, which encompasses the heart of Atlanta, Downtown, Midtown, Old 4th Ward, Collier Heights and neighborhoods west of downtown Atlanta to Fulton Industrial Boulevard.
 The unique attribute about this district is that it’s completely inside of the City of Atlanta.

 Commissioner Hall is passionate about making a positive impact in the lives of the citizens of Fulton County.
 She previously served Fulton County faithfully for six years as the Chief of Staff to the late Fulton County District 4 Commissioner Joan P. Garner and has over 25 years of management experience in the public and private sectors.